Gaveno/pico-mazing/README.md

 Build towers to take out waves of enemies and survive until the end.
 Creatively structure your maze to keep the enemies from reaching your base.

 ## Controls
-X: Build tower | Confirm tower selection | Confirm tower sell
+X: Build tower | Sell tower | Confirm
-Z: Sell tower | Cancel tower selection | Cancel tower sell
+Z: Cancel
 Arrows: Move cursor | Scroll tower selection

-## Roadmap